haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Balance*
 Fool*
            Jester
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 217

 the GM’s choice within 10 feet of you and attacks you, warning all others that you must win the battle alone.
 The avatar fights until you die or it drops to 0 hit points, whereupon it disappears.
 If anyone tries to help you, the helper summons its own avatar of death.
 A creature slain by an avatar of death can’t be restored to life.
 Avatar of Death